School of Physical Sciences and Computing

 Gavin Sim is a senior lecturer in Computing, he has worked at UCLan since 2002.
 His research interest are in the area of HCI and educational technology in particular usability / user experience evaluation methods.
 He is an active researcher within the ChiCI group, where his focus has been on evaluating user experience and usability within games and educational technology.
 He is course leader for the BSc Multimedia Development Degree.

 Gavin is research active within the area of computing.
 He is a member of the Innovative Computing Education Research Group, the Emerging Interactive Technologies Research Group and the Games and Gaming Research Group.
-He is also a member of the Language, Literacy and Digital Education.
+He is also a member of the Centre for Digital Education, Culture and Society.

 Gavin Sim joined the University in 2002 as a research assistant working on a Pakistan virtual university project and was appointed as a lecturer in 2005.